technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 static const u4_t DEVADDR = 0X26011BF4
 ```

-You should also check the pinmapping of the Dragino LoRa Bee before uploading the sketch.
-According to our circuit diagram you get the following pinmapping:
+You should also check the pin mapping of the Dragino LoRa Bee before uploading the sketch.
+Based on our circuit diagram, you should have the following pin mapping:

 ```js
 const lmic_pinmap lmic_pins = {